 The M.S. degree in Criminal Justice is awarded upon successful completion of 36 credit hours of coursework.
 The curriculum requires 21 credits of required coursework and 15 credits of electives.
-Students may substitute 15 credit hours in a specific concentration for the required 15 credits of electives.

 Students must take CRJ 699 the first semester they enroll, or when the course is first offered.